adiasg/eth2-slashing-protection-rebuild/README.md

 ### Recommended Usage

-Using `--method uc_safe` is highly recommended.
-These step-by-step instructions can be used for the recommended usage:
+The `--method uc_safe` along with genesis information from `genesis.json` is highly recommended.
+These step-by-step instructions outline the recommended usage:

 0. Download this repository using `git clone https://github.com/adiasg/eth2-slashing-protection-rebuild.git`.
 1. Verify that the installation will use the correct [Eth2.0 spec version](https://github.com/ethereum/eth2.0-specs/releases) by checking the commit hash in `ETH2_SPEC_COMMIT` in `./Makefile`.
 1. Fill in your validator public key(s) in a `./pubkey.txt` file.

-    `pubkey.txt`
+    `./pubkey.txt`:
     ```
     0x000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
     0x100000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000
     ```
 2. Verify that `genesis.json` contains the correct `"genesis_time"` and `"genesis_validators_root"` for the Eth2.0 mainnet.
 These values can be checked against your beacon node's HTTP API at the `/eth/v1/beacon/genesis` endpoint or some other trusted source.

-    `genesis.json`
+    `./genesis.json`:
     ```
     {
       "genesis_time": "1606824023",